DisciplinaOU/disciplina-profiles/readme.md

 Still, there are situations where you will want to do things manually.
 In this case, you will want to copy `deployments.nixops` from the CI runner, and specify the path as `nixops -s /path/to/deployments.nixops <all other args/commands>`.

+## Deploying the builder

+There are two bits of state that nixops can not replicate from scratch easily.
+One is the nixops state file itself, which needs to exist on the builder so that CI can run nixops for us.
+This needs to live in `/var/lib/buildkite-agent/.nixops/deployments.nixops`.

+The second is a symlink from `/var/lib/buildkite-agent/.aws/credentials` to `/run/keys/aws-credentials`.
+Nixops seems to have forgotten how to use the `deployment.keys.foo.path` option, so manually symlinking it will have to do.